Red-eyed vireo: Song

 Red-eyed vireos are one of the most prolific singers in the bird world.
 They usually sing high up in trees for long periods of time in a question-and-answer rhythm.
 This species holds the record for most songs given in a single day among bird species, with more than 20,000 songs in one day.

 Songs generally consist of 1–5 syllables between 2 and 6 kHz.
-Songs are usually spaced apart by 0.8–1 seconds although at times vireos may sing at a slower or faster rate.
-Red-eyed vireos have a large repertoire size with one study finding an average of 31.4 song types per bird with one individual singing 73 different song types.
+Songs are usually spaced 0.8–1 seconds apart, although at times they may sing at a slower or faster rate.
+Red-eyed vireos have a large repertoire, with one study finding an average of 31.4 song types per bird and one individual singing 73 different song types.

 Ecology

 Bird in nest, Cook Forest State Park (Pennsylvania).